Pleural fluid culture

-How the test is performed
+How the Test is Performed

-How the test will feel
+How the Test will Feel

-Why the test is performed
+Why the Test is Performed

-Normal value ranges may vary slightly among different laboratories.
+A normal value is no growth of any bacteria.
 Talk to your doctor about the meaning of your specific test results.

 Abnormal results may indicate: